tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Kira's expression is one of disbelief as she realizes how much we already know.
 "The Void Whisperer," she echoes, her surprise evident.
 "Yeah, that's what they called it.
 They believed they could power the device with the dissolved essence of human bodies," Kira adds, her voice a mere breath.

-" I never...
+"I never...
 I never really believed they could do it.
 I thought it was all theoretical, a madman's dream," Kira adds, her voice a mere breath.

 She stands up, pacing the room, a caged [animal](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/) finally revealing the depths of its despair.
 "They changed," she says, her voice hollow.
 "They started as scholars, as visionaries, but... then they started talking about sacrifices, about 'preparing the way.'
 Their eyes...
 They had this look in them.
 It scared me."